Contents

 C two

-Note that if a cell has a non-zero rowspan, it displaces the cells in its column in the row below it.
-So in those rows, you do not insert td tags for that column.
+Note that if a cell has a rowspan greater than zero, it displaces the cells in its column in the row below it.
+So in those rows, no td tags should be inserted for that column.
 In the above example, there are no cells “B one” or “C one”.

-Likewise, if a cell has a non-zero colspan, it displaces the cells in its row in the columns to its right.
-So for those columns, you do not insert td tags.
+Likewise, if a cell has a colspan greater than zero, it displaces the cells in its row in the columns to its right.
+So for those columns, no td tags should be present.
 In the above example, there is no cell “C three”.

 Width and centering

-The correct way to specify the width of a table, and to indicate that the table is to be centered, has changed in the transition from HTML version 3 to 4.
-What is now considered to be the correct method will not be recognized by older browsers; the older methods will not validate as correct HTML 4.
+The correct way to specify the width of a table, and to indicate that the table is to be centered, changed in the transition from HTML version 3 to 4, and then again in version 5.
+What is now considered to be the correct method may not be recognized by older browsers; the older methods will not validate as correct HTML.

-The HTML 3 way to center a table was to put it between center tags, but this tag has gone away in HTML 4.
+The HTML 3 way to center a table was to put it between center tags, but this tag went away in HTML 4.

-The modern, HTML 4 way to specify the width of a table, or a table cell, or anything else, is with the CSS width property, which can take values in terms of various length measurements, or a percentage representing the fraction of the width of the element enclosing the table.
+The modern way to specify the width of a table, or a table cell, or anything else, is with the CSS width property, which can take values in terms of various length measurements, or a percentage representing the fraction of the width of the element enclosing the table.

 The modern way to center a table is to put it in a div (or any other block element) with style text-align: center, and then to give the table itself style margin: auto.

-Notice that giving the table itself the style of text-align: center will not work.
+Notice that giving the table itself the style of text-align: center will not result in a centered table.

 <div style="text-align: center">